 2025

 You continue into the next room.
 A large, brightly lit screen stands before you.
 On it, you see tiny human figures from a bird’s-eye view — like a surveillance feed.
 As you watch, a red circle appears around one of the figures.
 Your gaze shifts, and the circle moves with it.
 The screen is tracking where you’re looking, following the focus of your attention.
+And then you realize: it is your gaze that tells the sun where to shine.
+The warmth you felt just moments ago wasn’t random.
+It was someone else, watching you.
+Your moment in the light was a reflection of someone else’s attention.

 Video documentation by Stimuleringsfonds